oneredgrey/GetCleanData-FinalProject/codebook.md

 24. tbodygyrostdx  - (numeric)
 25. tbodygyrostdy - (numeric)
 26. tbodygyrostdz - (numeric)
-* Time domain signals: average of the mean (meand) or standard deviation (std) body angular velocity signal (unit of measure - rad/sec) on each axis (X, Y, Z) for each subject and each activity.

 27. tbodygyrojerkmeanx - (numeric)
 28. tbodygyrojerkmeany - (numeric)